B-tree: In filesystems

-Some operating systems require the user to allocate the maximum size of the file when the file is created.
+Some early operating systems, and some highly specialized ones, required the application to allocate the maximum size of a file when the file was created.
 The file can then be allocated as contiguous disk blocks.
 In that case, to convert the file block address $i$ into a disk block address, the operating system simply adds the file block address $i$ to the address of the first disk block constituting the file.
 The scheme is simple, but the file cannot exceed its created size.

-Other operating systems allow a file to grow.
+All modern, mainstream operating systems allow a file to grow.
 The resulting disk blocks may not be contiguous, so mapping logical blocks to physical blocks is more involved.